potassco/clorm/docs/clorm/quickstart.rst

 how a logical *term* is converted to, and from, a Python object.
-Clorm provides three standard field classes, ``ConstantField``, ``StringField``, and ``IntegerField``, that correspond to the standard *logic programming* data types of constant, integer, and string.
+Clorm provides three standard field classes, ``ConstantField``, ``StringField``, and ``IntegerField``, that correspond to the standard *logic programming* data types of constant, string, and integer.

 .. code-block:: python